cs481-ekh/f22-kneed-for-speed/README.md

 This image shows the map of a strain results file on the same patella cartilage geometry file as above:
 ![KnApp](./docs/knapp-strain.png)

-This image shows the map of a strain results file on a femur cartilage geometry file as above:
+This image shows the map of a strain results file on a femur cartilage geometry file:
 ![KnApp](./docs/knapp-femur.png)

-Currently, the parameter dials on the left side of the page do no affect the generated heat map.
+Currently, the parameter dials on the left side of the page do not affect the generated heat map.
 They can be turned by clicking and dragging to rotate them, by clicking or holding the '+' and '-' buttons below them, or by manually entering a value in their indicated range in the number input area below them.
 Future work on the project could allow these values to update the heat map in